“There are numerous fruit and vegetable crops with properties that with proper attention I can use to control insects and diseases.

 Tobacco Nicotana tabacum, Nicotana Rustica, Nicotana glutnosa, and Fam.
 Solanaceae

-Plant parts with insect controlling properties:
+Plant parts with insect controlling properties: leaves and stalk

 Mode of action: insecticida, repellent, fungicidal, acaricidal contact, and stomach.